 If you notice symptoms of swimmer’s ear, it’s time to talk to a doctor.
 While the symptoms can be mild in the beginning, untreated swimmer’s ear can get worse and cause serious problems.
 The good news is that swimmer’s ear usually goes away pretty quickly with treatment.

 For people of all ages, an in-person or video visit with a primary care doctor can get you an official diagnosis and personalized treatment plan.
-Or for those 5 years old and older, online treatment through Virtuwell is available anytime day or night.
+Or for those 5 years old and older, Virtuwell is am option for convenient online care.